 These bright-colored beauties are from the nightshade family (Solanaceae), and they make alkaloid substances that work as “chemical weapons” against insects that try to eat them [source].
 Because of this, they are often planted to repel squash bugs, beetles, and aphids.
 They need a sunny spot, so try them near your vegetable garden or in a window box.

-There’s an oil in basil that kills mosquito eggs.
+Of all the bug-repelling plants, basil is my favorite.
+Not only does it do double-duty in the kitchen, but there’s an oil in basil that kills mosquito eggs.
 Plant basil in pots near gathering areas to ward off flies and mosquitoes, and to use in pesto!

-These pretty, sun-loving plants are often used by farmers to keep pests at bay.
-They’ll help keep mosquitoes and aphids out of your yard.
+These pretty, sun-loving plants are often used by farmers as companion plants near their important crops to keep pests at bay.
+Turns out they give off an airborne substance called limonene that protects against flies [source].They’ll also help keep mosquitoes and aphids out of your yard.

 Citronella is the oil found in lemongrass (thus its slightly citrus-y scent).
 Lemongrass needs tons of sun, so most of us will have to enjoy it as an annual in the summer.